ihucos/avenv/README.md

 ### No Python 2 support
 Life is no Ponyhof.
 It's over, no Python 2 support.

-### I can't setuid/setgid inside my container
+### I can't setuid/setgid inside my venv.
-Ensure you have newuidmap/newgidmap installed and that our user have some uids/gids in /etc/subuid and/or /set/subgid.
+Ensure you have newuidmap/newgidmap installed and that your user have some uids/gids in /etc/subuid and/or /set/subgid.
 Apt for example needs this.

 ### Does it run LibreOffice?